Easy Sweet Refrigerator Pickle Recipe

 Recipe Tips

-• We have a container full of these sweet refrigerator pickles all summer long–from March to about October here in Arizona!
-I slice more cucumbers every week or so and add a little celery seed, vinegar, and sugar every 3-4 weeks.
-Even if you’re not adding more and rotating through them, they’ll be good for a few months.
+• We keep a jar of these sweet refrigerator pickles in the fridge all summer long—from March to October here in Arizona!
+I usually slice more cucumbers every week or so, and every 3–4 weeks, I add a little more celery seed, vinegar, and sugar.
+Even if you’re not adding more or refreshing them, the pickles will still stay good for a few months.

 4.46 from 11 ratings